HL7-DaVinci/CDS-Library/CQLCookbook.md

 define function myFunction(parameter1 parameter1_type, parameter2 parameter2_type, ...)
 //  Describe logic here
 ```
 The header is again succeeded by a flow of logical arguments.
 These arguments can then be accessed by simply calling the function elsewhere in the CQL Library.

+Most DRLS functions that are not built into the CQL Specification come from either the the [FHIRHelpers](https://github.com/HL7-DaVinci/CDS-Library/blob/master/Shared/R4/files/FHIRHelpers-4.0.0.cql), [CDS_Connect_Commons_for_FHIRv400](https://github.com/HL7-DaVinci/CDS-Library/blob/master/Shared/R4/files/CDS_Connect_Commons_for_FHIRv400-1.0.2.cql), or the [DTRHelpers](https://github.com/HL7-DaVinci/CDS-Library/blob/master/Shared/R4/files/DTRFunctions-0.1.0.cql) libraries.

 *Notes*: